taddison/personal-site/content/blog/2020/06/password-protect-a-nextjs-site-deployed-to-vercel/index.md

 date: "2020-06-30T00:00:00.0Z"
 ---

-Want to password-protect some or all of your [Next.js] site, but don't want stick to a free-tier hosting plan?
+Want to password-protect some or all of your [Next.js] site, but want to stick with a free-tier hosting plan?
 This blog post will walk through the steps to add the following lightweight protection to your deployment:

 ![Login](Login.png)